freebasic/fbfrog/readme.txt

   (at least, mark it with a TODO)

 Interesting improvements:
+* Only add things to renamelist if they have a RENAMED flag (not everything with an alias was renamed)
 * Add -printcconstruct <pattern> option for dumping C constructs as seen by fbfrog to make writing replacements easier.
 (TODOs aren't enough, because sometimes we want to do a replacement even though it's not a TODO)